 They do not have to do this if there are urgent or serious circumstances that mean they cannot get one of these people to be with you.

 If the search is in a designated area and it is not ‘practicable’ for police to have a parent, guardian or independent person, police may use another person to watch the search.
 That other person could be another police officer.
 The law does not say what ‘practicable’ means.
 It could mean the police officer believes it would take too long for the parent, guardian or independent person to get there.

 This means searching inside your body.
 An internal body search is a forensic procedure.

 If you agree to it, only a doctor can do the search.
-The doctor must be the same sex as you.
+The doctor must be the same gender as you.

 What to do if you are searched